rai-kmccarty/docs/articles/applications/application-grant-types.md

 #### Confidential Applications

-Confidential Applications, indicated by the `token_endpoint_auth_method` flag set to anything *except* `none`, are those created in the Dashboard for Regular Web Applications or Non-Interactive Applications.
+Confidential Applications, indicated by the `token_endpoint_auth_method` flag set to anything *except* `none`, are those created in the Dashboard for Regular Web Applications or Machine to Machine Applications.
 Additionally, any Client where `token_endpoint_auth_method` is unspecified is confidential.
 By default, Confidential Applications are created with the following `grant_types`:

 * `implicit`;
 * `authorization_code`;